mathblab/grand-challenge/README.md

 grand-challenge
 ===============

-Response to @MrHonner's "Grand Challenge for Mathematics Education"
+Response to @MrHonner's "Grand Challenge for Mathematics Education".